As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 We’d also rule out tile for cladding and countertops.
 Not only are tile countertops unhygienic… But it’s also incredibly difficult to keep the grout clean.

 Stainless steel countertops are also out.
-These get scorching hot in the sun, and will make your outdoor kitchen practically unusable.
+These get scorching hot in the sun, which makes your island uncomfortable to use.

 Finally, quartz countertops can be a bit iffy in cold climates.
 Quartz yellows over time and does not have the best flexural strength.
 So, a freeze/thaw cycle can leave them more prone to damage.